 The Standard membership will cost you $79 per month for up to ten people.
 If you want the full experience of Monday.com, then you’ll want this membership tier.
 It includes the timeline’s Gantt chart-like feature you can’t get with the Basic membership.

 The Pro membership costs $119 per month for up to ten users.
 This membership allows integrations with up to 25,000 other platforms.
 And the biggest advantage of the Pro Membership is that it comes with unlimited storage space.
 If you work with large multimedia files, go Pro.

 Are you looking for a fairly well-rounded project management experience?
-Zoho Projects might be your alternative.
+Then Zoho Projects is one of the free alternatives to Microsoft Project that you might like.
 It has the feel of a Microsoft product and the simplicity of an Etch-A-Sketch.

-Zoho Projects features a large array of Gantt chart features.
-It includes a drag and drop mechanic even a child could learn how to navigate.
+Zoho Projects features a large array of the Gantt chart features.
+It includes a drag-and-drop mechanic even a child could learn how to navigate.
 It allows all four dependencies and includes baseline and critical path features.